ComplexNetTSP/NET4255/README.md

 * Clone this repository
 * Each challenge **must be validated** with a professor and then committed and pushed to your own github repository.
 * Before starting a given step, present the sketch of your infrastructure to a professor.
-* We strongly recommend that you use [Alpine OS](https://www.alpinelinux.org/) as the base operating system for your [docker](https://www.docker.com/blog/how-to-use-the-alpine-docker-official-image/).
+* We strongly recommend that you use [Alpine OS](https://www.alpinelinux.org/) as the base operating system for your [docker image](https://www.docker.com/blog/how-to-use-the-alpine-docker-official-image/).

 ## Challenge 0: Install
 On your onwn computer install the following softwares: